 I’ve never finished a book and immediately started rereading it, but this is how I read Edie Richter is Not Alone.
 I’m dazzled by the way Rebecca Handler channels so much noticing and emotion into her carefully curated (sometimes sparse) prose.
 Handler has written Edie’s interior monologue so that seeing a spider in a church, hearing possums on a roof, or regarding a cockroach in the grass makes you inhabit Edie’s brain.
 This is a book about the loss of a parent to Alzheimer’s disease that is funny and sad and extremely entertaining.

 Edie Richter is Not Alone by Rebecca Handler (List Price: $23, The Unnamed Press, 9781951213176, 3/9/2021)

-Secrets of Happiness by Joan Silber
+Secrets of Happiness by Joan Silber Counterpoint, May

 The characters in Joan Silber’s big-hearted new novel find happiness in mostly small and incremental ways that feel entirely true and resonate with the quiet power of relationship.
 I was immediately invested in the lives of this extended family-of-sorts, starting and ending with Ethan, a gay lawyer whose father is discovered to have a second family, acquired during his business travels to Asia.
 In between we meet people whose lives loosely intersect as they travel, figuratively and literally, towards their own versions of joy.
 Silber’s craft in linking her characters and her themes—connection, openheartedness, money—is seamless, but it’s her great gift for empathy that is sure to make this one of my favorite reads of this year.